-Exome sequencing allows cancer researchers to assess only coding regions, as they are the most likely to contain mutations that affect tumor progression.
-Depending on experimental needs, the content for cancer exome sequencing can also be expanded to untranslated regions and miRNA binding sites.
-Because it offers an accessible combination of turnaround time and price, exome sequencing is the method of choice for many tumor-normal comparisons.Learn More
+Exome sequencing allows cancer researchers to assess only coding regions, which frequently contain mutations that affect tumor progression.
+Depending on experimental needs, the content for cancer exome sequencing can also be expanded to untranslated regions and microRNA (miRNA) binding sites.
+Because it offers an accessible combination of turnaround time and price, exome sequencing is the method of choice for many tumor-normal comparisons.Learn More About Exome Sequencing

 Library preparation and exome enrichment are critical to the success of any exome sequencing experiment.
-For cancer exome sequencing, the ability to enrich limited DNA samples is especially important.
-Exome enrichment methods that uniformly and specifically enrich content enable reliable identification of coding variants.Learn More
+For cancer whole-exome sequencing, the ability to enrich limited DNA samples is especially important.
+Targeted exome enrichment methods that uniformly and specifically enrich content enable reliable identification of coding variants.Learn More About Target Enrichment

-Illumina offers several library preparation, sequencing, and data analysis options for cancer exome sequencing.
+Illumina offers several library preparation, sequencing, and data analysis options for sequencing cancer exomes.
 Streamlined library prep workflows and flexible kit configurations accommodate multiple study designs.
 Illumina systems deliver industry-leading data quality—in fact, approximately 90% of the world’s sequencing data are generated using Illumina sequencing by synthesis (SBS) chemistry.

-Push-button apps in BaseSpace Sequence Hub simplify data analysis, so you can spend less time analyzing data and more time focusing on the next breakthrough.
+User-friendly tools simplify cancer exome data analysis and interpretation, so you can spend less time analyzing data and more time focusing on your next breakthrough.

 Click on the below to view products for each workflow step.

-This exome sequencing library preparation solution uses a simple, one-day workflow to provide a fast path to greater understanding of the human exome.
+This exome sequencing library preparation solution uses a simple workflow to provide a fast path to greater understanding of the human exome.